-We’re fortunate to live in a time where self-awareness is power, where it’s better to be authentic than to pretend, and where flaws are the birthplace for change.
+We’re fortunate to live in a time where self-awareness is power, where it’s better to be authentic than to pretend.
 Yet and still, as we grow, we continue to move toward progression and seek to overcome our internal barriers.
 Whether those barriers are negative or just need a little fine-tuning, self-hypnosis is a powerful tool that can assist you on your journey.

 Before exploring self-hypnosis, you must have an open mind for its benefits to be successful.

-- Not be too skeptical or attempt to over-analyze the process
+- Not be too skeptical or attempt to over-analyse the process

 There’s also some pre-work involved – you must know or have an idea of why you need self-hypnosis.
 You must be honest about yourself, make sure you’re seeking things of a positive nature, and that the changes in which you seek are stated simply and not complexed.